gnknithin/Notes/README.md

 Courses
 1. Udemy : Fundamentals of Operating Systems Created By Hussein Nasser
+2. Udemy : Fundamentals of Network Engineering Created By Hussein Nasser
-2. Deeplearning AI : Building Systems with the ChatGPT API
+3. Deeplearning AI : Building Systems with the ChatGPT API
-3. Deeplearning AI : LangChain for LLM Application Development
+4. Deeplearning AI : LangChain for LLM Application Development